Accounting

 The "almost matching" problem: where reconciliation actually eats hours

 Textbook reconciliation is clean.
-Real-world reconciliation in accounting almost never is.
+Real-world reconciliation almost never is.
 The scenarios that consume the most time are not the ones where transactions are missing entirely.
-They are the ones where transactions are present on both sides but don't quite tie.
-They almost match, but not exactly, and the accountant has to figure out why.
+They are the ones where transactions are present on both sides but do not quite tie.

-A vendor invoice for $12,500 was paid in two installments: $7,500 on March 10 and $5,000 on March 22.
-The AP sub-ledger shows one liability of $12,500 that was cleared.
+A vendor invoice for 12,500 was paid in two installments: 5,000 on March 22.
+The AP sub-ledger shows one liability of 12,500 cleared.
 The bank statement shows two separate debits on different dates.
 Neither bank debit matches the invoice amount one-to-one.
-Someone has to manually trace both payments back to the original invoice, confirm the total agrees, and document the match.
 With a handful of split payments, this is manageable.
 With dozens across multiple vendors, it becomes a significant time sink.

 Date | Account | Debit | Credit |